cryptofest/keysigning-guide/keysigning-guide-ces.md

 `gpg --sign-key --ask-cert-level <keyid>`

-Po projítí instrukcí se v terminálu objeví toto.
+Po projití instrukcí se v terminálu objeví toto.

 	How carefully have you verified the key you are about to sign actually belongs to the person named above?
 If you don't know what to answer, enter "0".